 How do I become a member?

-Just go to our website, or telephone or come into our headquarters.
+Just go to our website, or telephone or come into our headquarters at Watson Place.
 Memberships start at $30.

 How do I pay my fee?